Wild River (Androscoggin River tributary): Route

 The Wild River rises on the north end of Black Mountain in the northern part of the town of Jackson, New Hampshire.
-It flows northeast off the mountain, entering the township of Bean's Pruchase, and picks up the stream outlet of No Ketchum Pond coming in from the northwest.
+It flows northeast off the mountain, entering the township of Bean's Purchase, and picks up the stream outlet of No Ketchum Pond coming in from the northwest.
 The Wild River continues northeast through a mountain valley separating the Carter-Moriah Range to the northwest and the Baldface-Royce Range to the southeast.
 The river crosses the southeast corner of the town of Shelburne, New Hampshire, then enters Maine and picks up Evans Brook, flowing northerly from the height of land in Evans Notch, near the former logging company town of Hastings.
-Maine Highway 113 follows Evans Brook and then the east bank of the Wild River from Hastings northward to the Wild River confluence with the Androscoggin River at Gilead.
+Maine Highway 113 follows Evans Brook and then the east bank of the Wild River from Hastings northward to the Wild River confluence with the Androscoggin River at Gilead, Maine.
 The Wild River is bridged by U.S. Route 2 and the St. Lawrence & Atlantic Railroad at Gilead.

 Early history

 Early European settlement of the watershed was northerly up the Cold River valley from Fryeburg, Maine, through Evans Notch and then down Evans Brook to Gilead.
-Evans Notch and Evans Brook were named for Captain John Evans, who commanded European militia against the indigenous people of the Americas in 1781.
+Evans Notch and Evans Brook were named for Captain John Evans, who commanded European militia against the indigenous inhabitants in 1781.

 The town of Gilead was incorporated in 1804.
 The Atlantic and St. Lawrence Railroad from Portland to Montreal followed the south bank of the Androscoggin River and reached Gilead in 1851.
 The railroad bridge was the first river crossing durable enough to withstand runoff events from winter storms.
 Peak runoff events were similarly destructive to attempts to construct water-powered mills adjacent to the river.
 Construction of the road now known as Maine Highway 113 commenced in 1866.

 In 1882, Major Gideon Hastings obtained title to large tracts of timberland and commenced operations of the Hastings Lumber Company.